 2) What is the purpose of this study?

 This study aims to compare several different treatments that may be useful for patients with COVID-19.
-These treatments have been recommended by the expert panel that advises the Chief Medical Officer in England.
+These treatments have been recommended for testing by the expert panel that advises the Chief Medical Officer in England.
 Some are tablets and some are injections.
 Although these treatments show promise, nobody knows if any of them will turn out to be more effective in helping patients recover than the usual standard of care at your hospital (which all patients will receive).

-The treatments, given in addition to the usual care at your hospital, are: Lopinavir-Ritonavir (commonly used to treat HIV); inhaled Interferon (usually given by injection to treat multiple sclerosis, hepatitis C, and some blood disorders); or dexathasone (a type of steroid, which is used in a range of conditions typically to reduce inflammation).
-The side-effects are well-known and your doctor will be able to monitor you appropriately.
+The treatments, which may be given in addition to the usual care at your hospital, are: Lopinavir-Ritonavir (commonly used to treat HIV); inhaled Interferon (usually given by injection to treat multiple sclerosis, hepatitis C, and some blood disorders); dexamethasone (a type of steroid, which is used in a range of conditions typically to reduce inflammation); or hydroxychloroquine (a treatment for malaria).
+At present, we don’t know whether any of these are effective in treating COVID-19.
+However, the side-effects are well-known from other uses and your doctor will be able to monitor you appropriately.

 3) Who is doing the study?